 It was a Monday morning and I was responding to an important email on my laptop.
-One of our vendors had sent me an invoice couple of weeks back he was reminding me that its already overdue.
+One of our vendors had sent me an invoice couple of weeks back he was reminding me that it is already overdue.
 I had a feeling that I already issued a payment and even got the receipt for it.
-I quickly checked my drawer, went through the pile of papers on my desk but couldn’t find the receipt.
+I quickly went through the pile of papers on my desk but couldn’t find the receipt.

 I asked my colleague who had collected the receipt but he couldn’t remember where he kept it.
 It was a small piece of paper and was easy to get misplaced.
-I pulled out a file where I had kept all bank statements but it was very difficult to locate a payment entry from hundreds of transactions.
-I had already wasted my Monday morning in a completely unplanned activity.
+I had already wasted my Monday morning on a completely unplanned activity.

-With latest technology and online apps, its possible to cut paper usage.
-Check out these 10 simple tips to create paperless office:
+With the latest technology and online apps, it’s possible to cut paper usage.
+Check out these 10 simple tips to create a paperless office:

-If you have a scanner device, its great, you can take a first step towards a paperless office by scanning all bills and receipts.
-But if you don’t have one, don’t worry, you can just browse App Store download an app that will turn your smartphone into a scanner.
+If you have a scanner device, it’s great, you can take the first step towards a paperless office by scanning all bills and receipts.
+But if you don’t have one, don’t worry, you can just browse App Store and download an app that will turn your smartphone into a scanner.

 So the next time you pay that restaurant bill, just take your smartphone out and scan it.
 Later you can organize these images on your computer.

-Best part is, these apps read the data using OCR technology and store it in logical format.
-For ex: Phone 1, Phone 2, Address, Personal Email, Work Email, etc. This way, it becomes easy to import these contacts in your phonebook or share it with other contact management application.
+The best part is, these apps read the data using OCR technology and store it in a logical format.
+Forex: Phone 1, Phone 2, Address, Personal Email, Work Email, etc. This way, it becomes easy to import these contacts into your phonebook or share it with other contact management applications.

 3) Request paperless statements from banks

-Bank statements hold sensitive data about the business transactions and can pose security risk if not store correctly.
-E-statements give you more control and are ease to backup and search when needed.
+Bank statements hold sensitive data about business transactions and can pose a security risk if not stored correctly.
+E-statements give you more control and are easy to back up and search when needed.

 4) Ask your vendors to send invoices via email, Send POs via email

-It will be very convenient if you could ask your vendors to send invoice in PDF format via email.
-This way you can organise them properly on your computer and search through them quickly when needed.
-Similarly, if you are using an online accounting software, you will be able to email Purchase Orders or Invoices directly to your vendors and clients.
+It will be very convenient if you could ask your vendors to send invoices in PDF format via email.
+This way you can organize them properly on your computer and search through them quickly when needed.
+Similarly, if you are using online accounting software, you will be able to email Purchase Orders or Invoices directly to your vendors and clients.

-This is not only a faster way, it will also help you avoid clutter at your office.
+This is not only a faster way, but it will also help you avoid clutter in your office.

 5) Digitise internal documents

-Get a document scanner or MFD (Multi-Function Device) that includes scanning capabilities and start converting paper documents in PDF.
+Get a document scanner or MFD (Multi-Function Device) that includes scanning capabilities and start converting paper documents into PDF.
 You can start with the preservables that you’ve been collecting for later reference.
-Scan & convert old contracts, bills and any other document that’s’ lying on your desk since ages.
+Scan & convert old contracts, bills, and any other document that’s lying on your desk for ages.

 6) Share Docs online

-Dropbox even lets you to request files from anyone that will be stored in a specific folder.
+Dropbox even lets you request files from anyone that will be stored in a specific folder.

 7) Make printing difficult

-You can limit the printer access to small group of people.
-I’ve seen emails that contain “Save paper, Don’t print this mail” message in signatures to stop people from printing unnecessarily.
+You can limit the printer access to a small group of people.
+I’ve seen emails that contain “Save paper, Don’t print this mail” messages in signatures to stop people from printing unnecessarily.
 Just come up with innovative methods like this to discourage printing.

 8) Reward your employees who help you go paperless

-Setup some targets to reduce printing and reward the achievers.
-This will encourage others to cut down the paper usage and ultimately help you to achieve paperless office.
+Set up some targets to reduce printing and reward the achievers.
+This will encourage others to cut down the paper usage and ultimately help you to achieve a paperless office.

 9) Get rid of old technology

-I’m writing this with little hesitation, but if some of you still use Fax machines, its time for you to get rid of it as soon as possible.
+I’m writing this with little hesitation, but if some of you still use Fax machines, it’s time for you to get rid of them as soon as possible.
 Recently I visited a doctor and noticed that the receptionist was using notebooks to record patient names.
 If you are doing the same, please stop doing it and get a simple Laptop.
-Some offices still have large cabinet to store those box shaped folders.
-Start digitising those documents and save some space.
+Some offices still have large cabinets to store those box-shaped folders.
+Start digitizing those documents and save some space.